christoph-daehne/assertThatMatcherExample/README.md

 ### simple person matcher

 The ```PersonMatchers.PersonMatcher``` contains a straight forward implementation of a matcher validating a ```Person```.
-The matcher does already validate all children, grand-children, grant-grant-children and so on.
+The matcher does already validate all children, grand-children, great-grand-children and so on.
 It does not support reference cycles though.

 With the comparison code hidden in the ```PersonMatcher``` the test code looks very neat.